vbnet3d/SpawnSleepersInRange/README.md

 WARNING: This is an entirely experimental mod.
 Use at your own risk.
 May affect frame rates if it spawns in too many zombies at one time.

+## Configuration

+Mod options can be changed by editing Config.xml in the mod folder.

 ## Installation

 Download source to your 7 Days to Die mod folder (usually C:\Program Files (x86)\Steam\steamapps\common\7 Days To Die\Mods).